Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Related Work

-Distributional learning have long been considered a promising approach in approximate reinforcement learning due to reduced {\it chattering} \cite{gordon1995stable,kakade2002approximately}.
-Furthermore, distributional RL methods have shown, in single agent settings, robustness to hyperparameter variation and to have superior sample complexity and performance \cite{barth2018distributed}.
+Distributional learning have long been considered a promising approach due to reduced {\it chattering} \cite{gordon1995stable,kakade2002approximately}.
+Furthermore, distributional RL methods have shown, in single agent settings, robustness to hyperparameter variation and to have superior sample efficiency and performance \cite{barth2018distributed}.